Chinese Porcelain Collection

 C. Yongzheng (1723 -1735) period

-Ascending the throne at the age of 45 he was as his grandfather a devout Zeb Buddhist and turned out to be an able ruler.
+Ascending the throne at the age of 45 he was as his grandfather a devout Zen Buddhist and turned out to be an able ruler.
 The new Emperor took an interest in the imperial porcelain factory, and some of the finest porcelain ever made was produced during his reign.
-Yongzheng appointed Nian Xiyao as administrator of Jingdezhen, who also personally supervised the manufacture of the porcelain destined for the Imperial Court.
-It was at his instigation that next to porcelain decorated in the Chinese taste, porcelain with European influences began to be employed.
+In 1726 the Yongzheng emperor appointed Nian Xiyao as administrator of Jingdezhen, who also personally supervised the manufacture of the porcelain destined for the Imperial Court.
 The porcelain is very delicate and often in the style of the Ming emperor Chenghua.
 After 1730 a marked decrease in the production of blue and white wares could be noticed due to the rising popularity of polychrome enamels.
 A "Qing" style is emerging, which could at best be described as "Flowery".

 Widely different, stretching the limits of what was possibly to make.
 Imitating everything previously done and all kinds of materials (not in blue and white, though but in enamels - imitating wood, bronze, anything.)
 Skilled craftsmen produced magnificent copies of earlier masterpieces.
 Overall floral scroll designs characterize the wares of this reign.
 The paste is dead white.
 Chinese porcelain is now becoming a standard article in wide use in Europe.
 Huge amounts of dinnerware (dishes, soup tureens, huge flats dishes, salad bowls, etc.) are exported to Europe in shapes and with decorations designed in Europe, often in a "Chinese" style - called Chinoiserie.

-At the end of the 18th century and the beginning of the 19th century porcelain is getting as inexpensive to make in Europe as in China.
-During Jiaqing 1796 - 1820 period transfer printing in Europe of porcelain designs makes it impossibly to compete for the Chinese who are still hand painting everything.
-Export stops to Europe.
-Foot rings are generally coarse and unglazed, although a more delicate foot ring occurs on fine pieces.
+By the end of the 18th century and the beginning of the 19th century porcelain is becoming less expensive to make in Europe than in China.
+Transfer printing has been introduced in Europe of porcelain designs which makes it very difficult nigh impossibly to compete, for the Chinese who are hand painting everything.
+Export to Europe decreases.
+Foot rims are generally coarse and unglazed, although a more delicate foot ring occurs on fine pieces.

 F. The 19th Century